-The BoE may arrive at any of the following decisions in assessing a certificate, a universal 8 (e.g. PEFC, FSC) or an autonomous regional (e.g. SFI) or an autonomous national (e.g. CSA, MTCS, Certfor) Certification System:
+The KH-MA may arrive at any of the following decisions in assessing a certificate, a universal (e.g. PEFC, FSC) or an autonomous regional (e.g. SFI) or an autonomous national (e.g. CSA, MTCS, Certifor) Certification System:

-- the certificate or Certification System is validated - the certificate or Certification System is not validated - · the certificate or Certification System is conditionally validated
+- the Certification System is validated - · the Certification System is not validated - the Certification System is conditionally validated